 Best Men's Wedding Band For: A traditional groom who keeps it classic.

 Tungsten bands are growing in popularity with today’s grooms as it is less expensive than gold and extremely scratch resistant.
 Tungsten is available in a variety of colors and the rings have a modern, sleek look.
 At four times as hard as titanium, tungsten is very dense and much heavier when compared to the other metals.
 Tungsten cannot be resized so you really want to be sure you have the perfect fit.
-It is not hypoallergenic and therefore not recommended for those with sensitive skin.
 Tungsten is very resilient and a great choice for active people, although we never recommend wearing wedding bands (or any jewelry) when participating in any demanding activity that involves the active use of your hands.
 Some things to keep into consideration: Tungsten is prone to cracking if dropped on a hard floor and it conducts both heat and electricity.

 Pros: Very durable, won’t tarnish

-Cons: Cannot be resized, not hypoallergenic, can crack if dropped
+Cons: Cannot be resized, can crack if dropped.

 Best Men's Wedding Band For: A modern groom looking for a more durable option.